chisel/argumental/README.md

 ## Validation

 Validators are functions that take a user-provided argument value and check it based on specific rules.
 If validation fails, validators must throw an error with a custom message to display to the user.
-If a validator returns a value, that value will be used instead; this allows type casting and input sanitization.
+If a validator returns a value, that value will overwrite user's original value; this allows type casting and input sanitization.

 Validator functions take the following parameters:
   - ___value___: The argument value in its current state.
-  - ___name___: The argument name.
+  - ___name___: The argument or option name.
-  - ___arg___: A boolean indicating if value belongs to a plain argument or to an option argument.
+  - ___arg___: A boolean indicating if value belongs to a plain argument or to an option's argument.
   - ___cmd___: The name of the invoked command.

 ```js